sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 <img align="center" src="../images/drone/RC_Screenshots/10_AltitudeModeAGL.jpg" hspace="15" vspace="10" width="1000">

 ## 11. Download the DSM files from the internet

 ### Elevation data can also be downloaded prior flight either to an SD card or to the RC itself.
-The SD card option will allow the user to download multiple areas or larger areas.
+The SD card option will allow the user to download multiple areas or larger areas without using the RCs internal storage.

 <img align="center" src="../images/drone/RC_Screenshots/11_DEMDownload.jpg" hspace="15" vspace="10" width="1000">